-Face coverings must be worn by all participants including those conducting the funeral and any technicians or musicians.
+Where permitted: Face coverings must be worn by all participants including those conducting the funeral and any technicians or musicians.
 Hygiene precautions must be maintained throughout.
-Permission is granted to hold the funeral liturgy in a funeral parlour, if the family so wish.
+Permission is granted to hold the funeral liturgy in a funeral parlour if the family so wish.
 Following a funeral, the church must be cleaned.
-Baptisms may be celebrated in Regional Victoria under the latest indoor and outdoor Religious Gatherings and Ceremonies limits. • All participants must wear a face covering when indoors at all times, unless under 12 years of age or have a lawful reason not to.
+Baptisms Baptisms may be celebrated in Regional Victoria under the latest indoor and outdoor Religious Gatherings and Ceremonies limits.
+All participants must wear a face covering when indoors at all times, unless under 12 years of age or have a lawful reason not to.
+Although it is recommended that Primary School aged children wear face coverings.
 Even with a face covering, participants should keep at least 1.5 metres distance between themselves and others (unless they are people that live with each other).
 Face coverings can be removed for photos, but people must be encouraged to stay 1.5m away from others.
 Baptism by immersion or baptisms using already blessed water are to be avoided.
 Fresh water is to be used in every individual instance of baptism, and immediately drained afterwards.
 Fresh water is blessed and used for each baptism.
 The child to be baptised is held by the parents throughout.
 The welcoming blessing of the child is done by the priest without physical contact with the child.
 The two anointings are done using single-use cotton buds.
-The water is poured by the priest on the head of the child from above.
-The dressing of the child in a white garment is done by the parents.
+The water is poured by the priest on the head of the child from The dressing of the child in a white garment is done by the parents.
 The lighting of the candle is done by the person holding the candle.
 Hygiene precautions must be maintained throughout.
 Following a Baptism indoors, the church must be cleaned.
-Penance Ir n Regional Victoria, First and Second Rite of Reconciliation may be celebrated in line with all applicable density, distancing, and nygiene regulations. ,,, Face coverings must be worn indoors at all times.
-The 15 mins threshold has been removed, and Record Keeping is now mandatory.
+Penance In Regional Victoria, First and Second Rite of Reconciliation may be celebrated in line with all applicable density, distancing, and hygiene regulations.
+In Metropolitan Melbourne, Reconciliation is not permitted in Places of Worship, but may be celebrated as part of care and compassion for an individual in certain circumstances, and for those in danger of death.
+Face coverings must be worn indoors at all times.
+The 15 mins threshold has been removed, and QR Code entry is now mandatory.
 If there arises an urgent need to impart sacramental absolution to several people together out of grave necessity (eg. to a group of persons in a hospital setting who are dying from Coronavirus), then permission is to be sought from the Regional Vicar.
 The provisions of Cans.961 and 962 are to be met and applied for validity.
-Confirmations may be celebrated in Regional Victoria in line with a all applicable density, distancing, and hygiene regulations. ar w - In consultation with the Auxiliary Bishop or Regional Vicar, parish priests are delegated to determine locally whether Confirmation will be conferred within Mass or without Mass.
-Locations for consideration include: inside the parish church (according to permitted numbers); outside the parish church (provided due reverence can be observed); or in a suitably prepared and decorated school hall according to the permitted single-class numbers (parents would not be permitted).
+Confirmations Confirmations may be celebrated in Regional Victoria in line with all applicable density, distancing, and hygiene regulations.

-- Each local community can determine the days and times most suitable for their celebrations.
+- In consultation with the Auxiliary Bishop or Regional Vicar, parish priests are delegated to determine locally whether Confirmation will be conferred within Mass or without Mass. - Locations for consideration include: inside the parish church (according to permitted numbers); outside the parish church (provided due reverence can be observed); or in a suitably prepared and decorated school hall according to the permitted single-class numbers (parents would not be permitted). - Each local community can determine the days and times most suitable for their celebrations.
 The Office of the Vicar General is to be kept informed of the schedule. - In consultation with the Regional Vicar, in parishes with large numbers of candidates, a parish priest may enlist another parish priest from a neighbouring parish to assist with some sessions. - When possible, pastors should provide live-streaming services of the celebration of the Order of Confirmation.
 This will offer the Confirmandi and families happy memories about this important celebration.